 A paper “wallet” is simply a piece of paper with your private keys written on it.
 This is technically a form of cold wallet as it’s disconnected from the internet.
 So while paper is secure from cyber attacks, your information can easily be used by anyone who gains access to it.
 Any piece of paper with your private keys should be kept completely secure in your home or even locked away in a secure facility such as a bank.

-Is it Normal for Me to Use Multiple Crypto Wallets?
+Is It Normal to Use Multiple Crypto Wallets?
+(Hint: Yep!)

 Don’t worry, it’s not odd for you to be working with multiple crypto wallets by any means.
 Here are some of the reasons you and others may be racking ‘em up.

-As you may have discovered during your investing journey, many or even most crypto-specific wallets don’t work with multiple different cryptocurrencies.
+As you may have discovered during your journey through investing in cryptocurrency, many or even most crypto-specific wallets don’t work with multiple different cryptocurrencies.